CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 The directory `intrinsiccv` contains generic implementation of the library.
-Integration with other projects are stored in `adapters` folder. `test` contains API and unit tests for the library.
+Integration with other projects are stored in `adapters` folder. `test` contains API and unit tests for the library. `benchmark` contains benchmark source.
+`conformity` contains checks to compare the library output with different implementations.
 All supporting scripts are located in `scripts`.

 # Standalone build using CMake